InventiDevelopment/CSV-converter/README.md

 ```
 can't be converted.

-If you need to convert such JSON, **we recommend** to "split" non-hierarchical combination to multiple hierarchical combinations and somehow process (join) that CSVs after conversion.
-So in this case separately convert `"emails[*].address"` and `"phones[*]"` to CSV, then join result CSVs as you will need.
+If you need to convert such JSON, we recommend to "split" the non-hierarchical combination into multiple hierarchical combinations and process (join) the CSVs after conversion.
+So in this case, separately convert `"emails[*].address"` and `"phones[*]"` to CSVs and then join the result CSVs as you need.

+## Example

-### Example
+### Code
-Code:

 ```java
 import cz.inventi.JsonToCsvConverter;
 import cz.inventi.model.CsvDefinition;